Robert Reid (bishop): Bishop of Orkney

 Robert Maxwell, Bishop of Orkney had died by 25 December 1540 and Robert Reid was nominated by the King for the bishopric on 5 April 1541.
 The provision was granted on 20 July 1541 with Reid retaining his existing benefices including the abbacy of Kinloss.
 Like many other clerics, Reid, the politician, was more in evidence than Reid, the theologian.
 But in 1544, once again back in his diocese, Reid rewrote the constitution of the diocese.
 This stipulated that there would be seven dignitaries led by a provost, seven canons, thirteen chaplains, and six choristers—the chancellor was charged with delivering a weekly lecture on canon law and one of the chaplains detailed to head up the grammar school.
-Unusually, the Royal Burgh of Kirkwall owned St Magnes Cathedral given to it in a royal charter by James III] in 1486.
+Unusually, the Royal Burgh of Kirkwall owned St Magnes Cathedral given to it in a royal charter by James III in 1486.
 This charter stipulated that the income from the prebend of St John was to be used for the upkeep of the cathedral building and its contents but this was disregarded by Reid—other appropriations to finance this overhaul of the chapter were enforced.
-This channeled away revenues from parishes and risked the downgrading of the quality of pastoral care.
+This channelled away revenues from parishes and risked the downgrading of the quality of pastoral care.

-In 1541, Bishop Reid, as commendator of Beauly, had the bell-tower re-built after it had been ruined during a storm on 1 January.
+In 1541, Bishop Reid, as commendator of Beauly, had the bell tower rebuilt after it had been ruined during a storm on 1 January.
 The nave of the priory church was renovated and the roof was protected with the addition of oak tiles.
 Further building works took place in 1544 when the old and ramshackle priory buildings were demolished and completely rebuilt with many improvements.
 In Orkney, evidence of the bishop's industriousness can be seen by the number of buildings that have Reid's coat of arms inserted into them—the most prominent of these being the restoration of the Bishop's Palace to which Reid had added a round tower in its northwest corner.

-In 1554, Reid set about fine-tuning the diocesan organisation—in order to get ready for the divine services the chaplains and the choristers were re-housed and the subdean was allocated chambers that were better suited to his role of enforcing overall discipline when the provost was absent.
+In 1554, Reid set about fine-tuning the diocesan organisation.
+To get ready for the divine services the chaplains and the choristers were re-housed and the subdean was allocated chambers that were better suited to his role of enforcing overall discipline when the provost was absent.